 According to a Panopto study, the average employee loses 5.3 hours each week just trying to find what they need.

-Improves onboarding and training
+Streamline onboarding and training

-When it comes to onboarding new employees, having an internal knowledge base can significantly streamline the process.
 Instead of dragging through endless training sessions, new hires can access the knowledge base to pick up the lowdown on company rules, procedures, and useful tips.

 This not only saves time but also ensures that all employees receive consistent and accurate information.